Rapidity Logarithms in SCET Without Modes: The Massive Sudakov Form Factor

-The integration ambiguity and scheme parameter $\zeta$ introduced in the previous section indicate the physical origin of the large rapidity logarithms, but don't provide a well-defined regularization scheme beyond the simple one-loop graphs presented here.
-There are a number of regulators in the literature which regulate rapidity divergences \cite{Chiu:2009yx,Smirnov:1997gx,Li:2016axz,Chiu:2012ir,Ebert:2018gsn}; the most instructive for our purposes is to use a version of the $\delta$-regulator \cite{Chiu:2009yx}.
+There are a number of regulators in the literature which regulate rapidity divergences \cite{Collins:2011zzd,Chiu:2009yx,Smirnov:1997gx,Li:2016axz,Chiu:2012ir,Ebert:2018gsn}; the most instructive for our purposes is to use a version of the $\delta$-regulator \cite{Chiu:2009yx}.
 In its original formulation, quark propagators and Wilson lines were both modified by adding a quark mass term to the Lagrangian and using the new quark propagator to derive the new Wilson line propagator.
-In this work, we leave quark and gluon fields unchanged and simply redefine the Wilson lines by shifting the pole prescription $i0^+ \rightarrow -\delta_n+i0^+$ for both the $\overline W$ and $W^\dagger$ in eq. \eqref{eq:WlineDefn}, and we allow each sector label $n_i$ to have a separate value of $\delta$ (i.e. $\delta_\nb$ in the $\nb$-sector and $\delta_o$ in the overlap between the sectors\footnote{This differs from the prescription in \cite{Goerke:2017ioi}, where the overlap Wilson lines had the same value of $\delta$ as the corresponding sector.}).
+Here we leave quark and gluon propagators unchanged and simply redefine the Wilson lines by shifting the pole prescription $i0^+ \rightarrow -\delta_n+i0^+$ for both the $\overline W$ and $W^\dagger$ in \eqn{eq:WlineDefn}, and we allow each sector label $n_i$ to have a separate value of $\delta$ (i.e. $\delta_\nb$ in the $\nb$-sector and $\delta_o$ in the overlap between the sectors\footnote{This differs from the prescription in \cite{Goerke:2017ioi}, where the overlap Wilson lines had the same value of $\delta$ as the corresponding sector.}).
 With this modification, the $n$-sector graph becomes

 and the $\nb$ sector gives the same result but with $\delta_n \rightarrow \delta_\nb$ and $p_2^- \rightarrow p_1^+$.
 The overlap graph contributes

 so that together with the wavefunction graphs we find